top of page

 • Water stains on ceilings or walls

-Consider hiring a professional inspector if you’re unsure about your assessment.
-They can provide a detailed report on the condition of your roof and recommend necessary repairs.
+Consider hiring a professional inspector if I am unsure about my assessment.
+They can provide a detailed report on the condition of my roof and recommend necessary repairs.

 2. Create a Maintenance Schedule

-Once you have a clear understanding of your roof’s condition, develop a maintenance schedule.
+Once I have a clear understanding of my roof’s condition, I should develop a maintenance schedule.
 This should include:

 • Regular Inspections: Schedule inspections at least twice a year, ideally in spring and fall.